Laurent Bigorgne

 Laurent Bigorgne (born 20 October 1974) is a French essayist.
 He was the Director of the Institut Montaigne from 2010 until 27 February 2022.

-Biography

 Early life and education

 Laurent Bigorgne is the son of two secondary school teachers.
 His father was head teacher at the lycée professionnel of Pompey and his mother was an IT teacher.
 He was born on 20 October 1974 in Épinal, a commune in the Vosges, a department of the Grand Est region of France.
 He was brought up in Meurthe-et-Moselle.